 Related: 11 Best Alternative Investments [Options to Consider]

-On the whole, analysts are bullish on Eli Lilly’s future prospects.
-They collectively have 23 Buy calls on the stock, versus just four Holds and one Sell, according to S&P Global Market Intelligence data.
+On the whole, analysts are very bullish on Eli Lilly’s future prospects.
+They collectively have 20 Buy calls on the stock, versus just six Holds and one Sell, according to S&P Global Market Intelligence data.
+And based on the consensus price target, the Street sees 25% upside over the next 12 months from current levels.

 Related: 12 Best Long-Term Stocks to Buy and Hold Forever